Jbleezy/BO2-Reimagined/README.md

 * Added round chalk images from Mob of the Dead to all maps
 * Added proper game mode and map name to scoreboard
 * Added icons on scoreboard when player is downed, bled out, in Who's Who mode, in afterlife, or has the meat
+* Added teammate head icons
 * Decreased waypoint size
 * Increased waypoint offset from top and bottom of screen
+* Added new revive waypoint icon
+* All waypoint arrows move when offscreen
+* All waypoints fade when targeted
+* Revive waypoints move to center of screen for the player who is reviving
-* Revive waypoint no longer shows at incorrect position when it first appears
+* Revive waypoints no longer show at incorrect position when they first appear
 * Bleed out bar displayed when downed
 * Revive bar displayed for downed player
 * Changed revive bar color to blue